Skip to main content

 "Because when one purpose of life ends, another begins."
 He managed not to show his emotions.
 After all, he was the favourite nephew he had lost today.
 Life, knowing everything, was tough.

 "Purpose?"
-She cried sounding angry.
+She cried, sounding angry.
 "I have no purpose."

-" His son, is your purpose, raising him to be the future is."
+" His son is your purpose; raising him to be the future is."
 His words made everyone look up.
 What was he saying?
 A son?

 His mother held her tight.
 "You have his heir in you."
 She cried.

-The Bhadra Amavasya (New moon night of the Hindu month Bhadra) is regarded as the most inauspicious of days in the Hindu Calender.
+The Bhadra Amavasya (New moon night of the Hindu month Bhadra) is regarded as the most inauspicious of days in the Hindu Calendar.
 People perform pujas and yajnas to keep away evil, and the darkest of nights are feared.
-The air even today, has a hint of negativity around it.
+The air, even today, has a hint of negativity around it.
 Today is that fateful 13th day of the war.
-Many people believe they should not step out of home on the evening of a Bhadra Amavasya.
+Many people believe they should not step out of their home on the evening of a Bhadra Amavasya.
 It is regarded as a bad omen.

 Popular posts from this blog

-The Princess of Marwar
+The Warrior and Princess

 The Warrior Bride

 Kelwa/Kailwa is a small village situated around two hours away from Chittorgarh and an hour from Lake Pichola.
 It was mainly inhabited by the Rathores and ruled by the Chundawat clan, who were once the rulers of Mewar.
-One chief of Kelwa, was Rawat Sihaji Singh Chundawat.
+One chief of Kelwa was Rawat Sihaji Singh Chundawat.
 He was a very close ally of Rana Sanga.
-His son Jaga Singhji too died fighting for Rana Udai Singhji in one war with the Afghans in 1555 AD.
-Kelwa’s heir was the minor child of Jaga Singhji and his widow Sajjan Bai Songara Chauhan.
+His son Jaga Singhji also died fighting for Rana Udai Singhji in one war with the Afghans in 1555 AD.
+Kelwa’s heir was the minor child of Jaga Singhji and his widow, Sajjan Bai Songara Chauhan.
 Being from the clan of the Chauhan Rajputs, she was a warrior at heart.
-From the early age of about four, her only son was brought up under his uncle Naga Singhji, to fight for his motherland and serve it like all other Mewaris.
-Fatta (Patta), as fondly called by everyone was a deft warrior even before he reached his teens.
-His name and bravery spread across the land, to Rana Udai Singh’s ears in Chittorgarh.
-He was also the nephew to Ranaji’s close aide Rawat Chundawatji.
-Upon the order of...
+From the early age of about four, her only son was brought up under his uncle Naga Singhji to fight for his motherland and serve it like all other Mewaris.
+Fateh Pratap Singh Chundawat or Fatta (Patta), as fondly called by everyone, was a deft warrior even before he reached his teens.
+His name and bravery spread across the land to Rana Udai Singh’s ears in Chittorgarh.
+He was also the nephew of Ranaji’s close aide Rawa...